Parassinikkadavu Snake Park: Snakes on exhibition

-Snake Bite Treatment Center
+Snake bite treatment center

 Pappinisseri Visha Chikitsa Kendra (Pappinisseri Venom Treatment Center) was started in 1964 with the intention of treating snake bites (snake envenomation).
 It was created in memory of the Late Shree C. P. Kumaran Vaidyar and functions as a center for advanced clinical research and literary documentation in Agada Tantra.

 Ever since its inception in 1964, it has had a virtual monopoly in treating and clinically documenting snakebite cases - more than a million of them.
 The main physician at the Pappinisseri Visha Chikitsa Kendra is Dr. B. Prabhakaran.